 The uterus is a reproductive organ in a woman’s lower belly (abdomen).
 A baby grows inside the uterus during pregnancy.
-Sometimes, cells from the inside walls of the uterus grow and form tumors called fibroids (also called leiomyomas or myomas).
+Sometimes cells from the inside walls of the uterus grow and form tumors called fibroids (also called leiomyomas or myomas).
 Fibroids are almost always not cancer (benign).
-They can be very small, or as large as a grapefruit.
+They can be very small or as large as a grapefruit.
 Fibroids are very common.
 Your risk of fibroids increases with age until you reach menopause.

-Fibroids can grow on the outer part of the uterus, within the wall of the uterus, or stick out into the inside of the uterus.
+Fibroids can grow on the outer part of the uterus, in the wall of the uterus, or stick out into the inside of the uterus.
 One or more fibroids can grow at the same time in different places in the uterus.
 Fibroids are usually not cancer.
 But they can still cause problems.
 Surgery is then done to remove them.

 Robotic-assisted myomectomy has some benefits over other methods.
 It may have a lower risk of complications for some people.
 It can lead to a shorter hospital stay and a faster recovery time.
 The surgery may also allow a provider to remove fibroids that are hard to remove with another method.

 This surgery may not be available in all areas.
 Robotic surgery is often more expensive than other methods.
 It can take longer than other types of surgery to remove fibroids.
 Your healthcare provider can help you decide which surgery will work best for you.

 Why might I need robotic-assisted myomectomy?